US National Debt by Year – Statistics & Facts

 24. The ratio of US national debt held by the public to the US GDP is expected to reach nearly 100% by 2028.

-For the 2020 fiscal year, the gross federal debt, which includes both public and intragovernmental debt, is expected to rise to $23.8 trillion, with the early-2020 levels showing that the actual figures might overshoot this estimate.
-The current estimate of $36.2 trillion for 2030, therefore, might prove conservative unless future administrations take measures to curb the budget deficit.
+For the 2022 fiscal year, the gross federal debt, which includes both public and intragovernmental debt, is expected to rise to $32.6 trillion, with the current levels showing that the actual figures might overshoot this estimate.
+The current estimate of $45.3 trillion for 2032, therefore, might prove conservative unless future administrations take measures to curb the budget deficit.

-26. The ratio of gross federal debt to GDP is expected to rise to 113% by 2030, as per the latest national debt by year chart.
+26. The gross domestic product (GDP) is expected to reach $36.6 billion by 2032, as per the latest national debt by year chart.

-The latest estimates suggest that the US GDP will be worth $32 trillion by 2030, resulting in a debt-to-GDP ratio matching the highest-ever historical levels seen immediately after World War II.
-The GDP growth has begun to slow down under President Trump because of the trade war with China.
-Even without a 2008-like slowdown in the world economy in the coming decade, there is a strong chance of the GDP not matching the current forecasts for 2030.
-In that case, the debt-to-GDP ratio could be even higher.
+The latest estimates suggest that the US GDP will be worth $36.6 billion by 2032, resulting in continuous growth since 2021.
+The GDP growth had begun to slow down under President Trump because of the trade war with China.
+However, even without a 2008-like slowdown in the world economy in the coming decade, there is a strong chance of the GDP not matching the current forecasts for 2032.

 Consequences of Rising National Debt by Year